yujiri.xyz

 Enemy design

-Normal enemies can usually be stunlocked to death so their designs don't matter much because they never get to do anything once you start hitting them.
+Normal enemies can usually be stunlocked to death so their designs don't matter much because they don't get to do anything once you start hitting them.

 As for the bosses, I'm really impressed with the size of their movesets.
 Actually, I think Tevi is the only game I've seen that goes *too* far in this direction... bosses have so many different attacks that I can't really learn them; sometimes on my 3rd try at a boss I see an attack I've never seen before.
 And there's a significant amount of trial and error in their telegraphs.
 Overall though, the bosses are pretty good.